burakgarci/btab/README.md

 btab
 ====

-Another new tab extension for chrome.
+Another new tab extension for Google Chrome.